mfernest/SEBC/installation/install.md

 * You can use the steps [documented here for MariaDB](http://www.cloudera.com/documentation/enterprise/latest/topics/install_cm_mariadb.html) or [here for MySQL](http://www.cloudera.com/documentation/enterprise/latest/topics/cm_ig_mysql.html).<br>
-* You can use the steps below as a checklist to keep on track.
-Note there are some additional instructions not included with the standard documentationr.
+* The steps below are MySQL-specific.
+  *  If you have chosen RHEL/CentOS 7.x, use MariaDB instead.

 ---
 <div style="page-break-after: always;"></div>